csofong/csofong/README.md

 With **9+ years** of experience across executive support, financial administration, revenue operations, and process optimisation, I specialise in building scalable operational frameworks and transforming operational and financial data into decisions leadership can act on.

-I've partnered closely with C-suite executives to streamline operations, strengthen governance, optimise costs, and improve organisational efficiency — spanning revenue cycle management, budgeting, procurement, compliance, executive office management, and cross-functional project coordination.
+I've partnered closely with C-suite executives to streamline operations, strengthen governance, optimise costs, and improve organisational efficiency  spanning revenue cycle management, budgeting, procurement, compliance, executive office management, and cross functional project coordination.

 I'm currently building **[Atrium](#-currently-building)**, an Executive Command Desk designed to give lean teams the operational leverage of a much larger organisation.